wonkodv/reqtrace/README.md

 =====================

 Currently in Alpha.
 It works, it can trace itself, but a lot is not yet implemented.
+This is my first rust project and I'm figuring things out as I go.
+PRs, comments, phone calls that help make this a better tool or more idiomatic rust are welcome.

 look at <reports/tmx.md>